jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 ## Arcane Production

-When you **maniulate temporal primes and praxes** you may also add any primes and praxes you like to the area for your effects.
+When you **maniulate temporal primes and praxes** you may procude any primes and praxes you like in the area for your effects.

 ## Arcane Specializationin